A Guide to the 10 Best Themed Afternoon Teas in London

 It's the scones in the treasure chest for me!

-The pros: The food is themed and pretty good, and the presentation really is special.
+The pros: The food is themed and pretty good, and the presentation really is special, right down to the menu that looks like a treasure map.
 You also can't beat these views!

 The cons: The savories are served before the sweets, which I find sometimes makes it difficult to pace yourself.